AlexRogalskiy/tiny-cloud/housing/ANKER.md

 Use the same positions of the velcro tape for the second Anker.
 ![](images/anker07.jpg)

-In [part 4](./SWITCHES.md) you will assemble the switches into the housing in the same way.
+In [part 4](./SWITCHES.md) you will attach the switches into the housing in the same way.